Lisbon to Sintra Day Trip Itinerary & Guide

-If you are heading to Lisbon and looking to explore the famed Pena Palace, then you are at the right spot.
+If you are heading to Lisbon and looking to explore the famed Pena Palace, then you are at the right place.
 Lisbon to Sintra Day trip itinerary is ONE of the best ways to make the most of your trip to this capital city.
 As Sintra doesn’t have an airport, it makes sense to fly to Lisbon.
 Read to find out how to spend one day in Sintra itinerary.

 Lisbon to Sintra Day trip itinerary: Spend one day in Sintra itinerary

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Lisbon to Sintra Day trip itinerary – Transportation Guide

 Distance from Lisbon to Sintra is 30 kilometers.
 You can drive, take a train, or book a day tour to explore Sintra.
 Regardless of your option, 45 minutes to an hour is your travel time – one way.

 In order to explore tourist attractions, a sightseeing bus called bus no. 434 operates from Sintra town center to places like Castle of the Moors and Pena Palace.
 Both of these sites are located on a steep hill and walking or hiking up there (and even driving) is not recommended.

 Roads are steep and narrow and you should save up all the energy to explore the actual sites because there will be a TON of walking and climbing.